melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

     30

-**Exercise 8:** _Write a program `christmas` that reads an integer `n` and prints out a christmas tree of height `n`.
+**Exercise 8:** _Write a program `christmas` that reads an integer `n` and prints out a Christmas tree of height `n`.
 The program may use the function `printf` to print a string without printing a newline character.
 Here is what the program should output when the number 3 is given as input:_